pcperini-historic/PCHTTP/README.md

 ## Oh, and... ##

 PCHTTP is ARCed.
-A Google App Engine (GAE) test application (written in Python) is included in the test project.
-It is effectivly an echo server that can be run on local machines running GAE, or anyone's personal GAE account.
+A Flask test application (written in Python) is included in the test project.
+It is effectivly an echo server that can be run on local machines.

 ## License ##